hollowfizz/beyond-hw/README.md

 ```
 security.enabled=true
 ```
 If you enable it, you won't be able to access the REST endpoints until successful authentication.
-Use the following cURL command to login with any existing user (admin is exists in "tmt" database):
+Use the following cURL command to login with any existing user (admin user exists in "tmt" database):
 ```
 curl -L -X POST 'http://localhost:8080/login' -H 'Content-Type: application/json' --data-raw '{
     "username":"admin",